 Your Guide to Local SEO City Website Pages

-This will also contribute greatly to your business being listed in your local industry / service 3-pack map results.
+This will also contribute significantly to your business being listed in your local industry or service 3-pack map results.

 That means that only the customers closest to your physical location will see you.

 These long-form content pages on your website will allow you to rank in all the areas you desire.

 Unlike other location website pages, a city website page has no physical address in the city you hope to rank.

 When you design a city page that’s specific to an area, you’ve created a way for the search engines to know that you belong in that area.

 And why would you want to do that:

 - Because you have one clinic location but will travel to serve clients in other cities

 - Because you don’t have a physical location and travel to serve patients in several cities